Devamitta/devamitta.github.io/install_linux.md

 You're all setup!

-Next learn the [basics of how to use GoldenDict and set up the hotkey or scan pop]() so you can click on any pāḷi word in any text and open it immediately in the dictionary.
+Next learn the [set up the hotkey or scan pop](https://digitalpalidictionary.github.io/setup_hotkey.html) so you can click on any pāḷi word in any text and open it immediately in the dictionary.